 Business Ties and Information Advantage: Evidence from Mutual Fund Trading

-This paper examines whether mutual fund trading reflects an informational advantage obtained through their families’ pension business ties.
-Funds become related to their portfolio firms when fund families serve as trustees for firms’ employee pension plans.
-Related funds’ selling is more likely to be motivated by an information advantage than their buying, because the latter is heavily influenced by the desire to secure pension inflows.
-We find that stocks with larger net-sells by related funds experience lower future returns.
-The predictive power of related funds’ selling for future returns is more pronounced when information uncertainty about the stock is higher.
+This paper examines whether ties to portfolio firms’ management via pension business relationships provides mutual funds with an informational advantage.
+Funds become related to portfolio companies when fund families serve as trustees for firms’ employee pension plans.
+Selling by related funds is more likely to be motivated by an information advantage than their buying, because the latter is heavily influenced by the desire to secure pension inflows.
+We find that stocks with larger net-sales by related funds experience lower future returns.
 Information appears related to firm fundamentals, as the return predictability of related funds’ selling concentrates in stocks with negative future earnings surprises.
-Our results complement a growing literature including Coval and Moskowitz (1999, 2001) and Cohen et al. (2008), that connections are important mechanisms for information flow into asset prices.
+Consistent with an information based explanation, the predictive power of related funds’ selling for future returns is more pronounced when information uncertainty about the stock is higher.
+Our results contribute to a growing literature that shows the sources of informed trading by institutions.

 Keywords: Business ties, Mutual funds, Information advantage, Employee pension plans

 Suggested Citation: Suggested Citation